longzheng/open-dynamic-export/docs/configuration/inverters.md

 > [!WARNING]
 > The MQTT inverter configuration does not support control.
 It is designed for systems which will monitor the API or "publish" active limit output to apply inverter control externally.

-A MQTT topic can be read to get the inveter measurements.
+A MQTT topic can be read to get the inverter measurements.

 To configure a MQTT inverter connection, add the following property to `config.json`